namesys-eth/ccip-store/ENSIP-17a.md

 EIP-5559 was the first step toward such a tolerant 'CCIP-Write' protocol which outlined how write deferrals could be made to L2 and centralised databases.
 This proposal extends the previous attempt by including secure write deferrals to decentralised storages, while also updating previous specifications with securer alternatives for writing to centralised databases.

 ### Curious Case of Decentralised Storages
 Decentralised storages powered by cryptographic protocols are unique in their diversity of architectures compared to centralised databases or L2 chains, both of which have canonical architectures in place.
-For instance, write calls to L2 chains can be generalised through the use of `ChainID` since the `calldata` remains the same; write deferral in this case is as simple as routing the call to another contract on an L2 chain.
+For instance, write calls to L2 chains can be generalised through the use of `ChainID` since the `callData` remains the same; write deferral in this case is as simple as routing the call to another contract on an L2 chain.
 There is no need to incorporate any additional security requirement(s) since the L2 chain ensures data integrity locally, while the global integrity can be proven by employing a state verifier scheme (e.g. EVM-Gateway) during CCIP-Read calls.

 Decentralised storages on the other hand, do not typically have EVM-like environments and may have their own unique content addressing requirements.
 For example, IPFS, Arweave, Swarm etc all have unique content identification schemes as well as their own specific fine-tunings and/or choices of cryptographic primitives, besides supporting their own cryptographically secured namespaces.
 This significant and diverse deviation from EVM-like architecture results in an equally diverse set of requirements during both the write deferral operation as well as the subsequent state verifying stage.
 The resolution of this precise issue is detailed in the following text in an attempt towards a global CCIP-Write specification.